Kudu began with research looking at how to use mobile technology to make agricultural markets more effective in Uganda.

 Google provided support for development in the form of a Research Award in 2011, and the system went live in 2012 as a free service.
 We began by holding meetings with groups of farmers in Bukomansimbi district and with traders in Kampala.
 By continuing such meetings in other areas, and combined with radio broadcasts and other forms of publicity, we have had an enthusiastic response from users and rapid user growth, and are matching increasingly large numbers of buyers and sellers across Uganda daily.Contact/enquiries

 Richard Ssekibuule has had many years of experience in managing computing projects in Uganda, including directing the provision of ICT services at the College of Computing and Information Sciences, Makerere University.
-He has an MSc from Radboud University, Netherlands (2006) and a BSc from Makerere University (2002).
+He has a PhD from Radboud University, Netherlands (2017) and a BSc from Makerere University (2002).
 He worked on the mechanism behind Kudu as part of his PhD research, and has also studied security in electronic marketplaces up to 2010 as a visiting postgraduate researcher at Radboud University.

 John Quinn is a Senior Lecturer in the Department of Computer Science, Makerere University, Uganda.
 He holds a PhD in machine learning from the University of Edinburgh (2007), and a BA in Computer Science from the University of Cambridge (2000).
 Since 2007 he has worked in Uganda on applications of data science and artificial intelligence to problems in agriculture, health and resource allocation, and runs the Makerere University Artificial Intelligence in the Developing World (AI-DEV) research group.